 Los Alamos National Laboratory TRU waste shipments suspension lifted

-On June 6, 2008, EPA was notified by the U.S. Department of Energy (DOE) that on May 20, 2008, the Central Characterization Program (CCP) at Los Alamos National Laboratory (LANL) shipped an improperly certified non-conformant (NCR) drum (# LAS817174) of contact handled (CH) transuranic (TRU) waste containing prohibited liquids to the Waste Isolation Pilot Plant (WIPP) for disposal.
+On June 6, 2008, the EPA was notified by the U.S. Department of Energy (DOE) that on May 20, 2008, the Central Characterization Program (CCP) at Los Alamos National Laboratory (LANL) shipped an improperly certified non-conformant (NCR) drum (# LAS817174) of contact handled (CH) transuranic (TRU) waste containing prohibited liquids to the Waste Isolation Pilot Plant (WIPP) for disposal.
 According to the DOE notification, the drum was mistakenly added to a group of TRU waste drums, over packed in a standard waste box (SWB), and emplaced in the repository on May 28, 2008.
-As a result, EPA and the Department of Energy (DOE) Carlsbad Field Office (CBFO) had mutually agreed to suspend shipments from LANL to WIPP.
+As a result, the EPA and the DOE Carlsbad Field Office (CBFO) had mutually agreed to suspend shipments from LANL to the WIPP.

-EPA conducted an initial inspection at LANL on June 25, 2008, and on July 29, 2008, EPA conducted a follow-up inspection at LANL regarding the events that led to the emplacement at WIPP of the non-conformant drum.
+The EPA conducted an initial inspection at LANL on June 25, 2008.
+On July 29, 2008, the EPA conducted a follow-up inspection at LANL regarding the events that led to the emplacement at the WIPP of the non-conformant drum.
 These inspections by EPA staff included the following:

 - Interviews of LANL and CCP staff;

 - Review of DOE and CCP documentation, including the CCP root cause analysis and corrective actions;